Baptist20/multi-user-blog-api/README.md

+## ⚠️ Swagger UI Note

+This API is designed for real-world applications with frontend interaction.

+Some endpoints (like email verification, token-based actions, and user-restricted routes) rely on `query params`, `cookies`, or `JWT authentication` which are not fully testable through Swagger UI alone.

+To fully experience and test this API, a frontend or tools like Postman are recommended.

 # 🧠 Multi-User Blog Platform API (MERN Stack)

 This is the **backend RESTful API** for a full-featured multi-user blog platform, built with **Node.js**, **Express**, and **MongoDB**.
 It supports user authentication, role-based access (user/admin), blog post management, file uploads (Cloudinary), comments, and filtering features.